-At December 31, 2010, for federal income tax and alternative minimum tax reporting purposes, Opexa had approximately \$56 million of unused net operating losses available for carryforward to future years.
-At December 31, 2010, Opexa's deferred tax asset resulting from its cumulative NOLs amounted to \$19,013,891 which is covered by a full valuation allowance due to uncertainty of Opexa's ability to generate future taxable income necessary to realize the related deferred tax asset.
+At December 31, 2011, Opexa had approximately \$61 million of unused net operating losses available for carryforward to future years.
+The unused net operating losses begin to expire at December 31, 2024.
+At December 31, 2011, Opexa's deferred tax asset resulting from its cumulative NOLs amounted to \$20,876,592 which is covered by a full valuation allowance due to uncertainty of Opexa's ability to generate future taxable income necessary to realize the related deferred tax asset.